-Effective April 1, 2007, we adopted FIN 48, which applies to all tax positions accounted for under SFAS No. 109, Accounting for Income Taxes, and defines the confidence level that a tax position must meet in order to be recognized in the financial statements.
+Effective April 1, 2007, we adopted FIN 48, which applies to all tax positions accounted for under SFAS 109 and defines the confidence level that a tax position must meet in order to be recognized in the financial statements.
 FIN 48 requires that the tax effects of a position be recognized only if it is "more-likely-than-not" to be sustained by the taxing authority as of the reporting date.
 If a tax position is not considered "more-likely-than-not" to be sustained, then no benefits of the position are to be recognized.

 Stock-Based Compensation.
 Effective April 1, 2006, we adopted SFAS 123R, which requires all stock-based payments, including grants of employee stock options, to be recognized in the statement of operations as an expense, based on their grant date fair values with such fair values amortized over the requisite service period.
 We elected to utilize the modified prospective method for the transition to SFAS 123R.
 Under the modified prospective method, SFAS 123R applies to all awards granted or modified after the date of adoption.
-In addition, under the modified prospective method, compensation expense is recognized for all stock-based compensation awards granted prior to but not yet vested as of April 1, 2006, based on grant-date fair values estimated in accordance with the original provisions of SFAS No. 123, Accounting for Stock-Based Compensation.
+In addition, under the modified prospective method, compensation expense is recognized for all stock-based compensation awards granted prior to but not yet vested as of April 1, 2006, based on grant-date fair values estimated in accordance with the original provisions of SFAS 123.